It’s not news to anyone I know that I’m quite the introvert, and as such sometimes it makes travel that little bit harder than it needs to be…

 “A term introduced by the psychologist Carl Jung to describe a person whose motives and actions are directed inward.
 Introverts tend to be preoccupied with their own thoughts and feelings and minimise their contact with other people.”

-This is pretty much the first definition that comes up in google, and it often creates a misconception that introverts hate being around people, which isn’t true – though often portrayed as shy and anti-social people, introverts actually become quickly over-stimulated after interacting with too many people and lose energy in social situations.
+This is pretty much the first definition that comes up on google, and it often creates a misconception that introverts hate being around people, which isn’t true – though often portrayed as shy and anti-social people, introverts actually become quickly over-stimulated after interacting with too many people and lose energy in social situations.
 Extroverts however, gain energy from social interactions.
+(There’s many other variations of course; extroverted introverts, introverted extroverts, and so on…)

-As an introvert, it often becomes confusing reading such quotes as ‘A journey is best measured in friends, rather than miles.” because usually when I travel, I don’t really seek people out.
-Sure I’m happy enough when interesting people stumble across my path but more often than not I’m content exploring a new destination all by myself.
+As an introvert, it often becomes confusing reading such quotes as ‘A journey is best measured in friends, rather than miles.” because sometimes more often than not, when travelling you may not be all that interested in seeking people out.
+Sure, you’re happy enough when interesting friendships develop out of the blue, but sometimes you can be context exploring places all by yourself.

 Here’s some tips on how I get by;